-Discount rate before retirement: Dependent on term and assumed to be 1% p.a. above the market implied gilt yield curve.
-Discount rate after retirement: Dependent on term and assumed to be 1% p.a. above the market implied gilt yield curve.
+Discount rate before retirement: Dependent on term and assumed to be 0.85% p.a. above the market implied gilt yield curve.
+Discount rate after retirement: Dependent on term and assumed to be 0.85% p.a. above the market implied gilt yield curve.
 Price inflation (Retail Price Inflation): Market expectation of future inflation dependent on term as measured by the market implied gilt based inflation curve.
-Price inflation (Consumer Price Inflation): 1.0% p.a. lower than the market implied RPI assumption at all terms.
+Price inflation (Consumer Price Inflation): 1.0% p.a. lower than the market implied RPI assumption up to 2030 and 0.0% p.a. lower thereafter.
 Pension increases: Inflation linked increases are assumed to be in line with price inflation adjusted to take account of any maximum or minimum increase that may apply.
 Deferred revaluation: Inflation linked increases are assumed to be in line with the relevant price inflation assumption capped at any maximum or minimum increase that may apply.
 Fixed increases are assumed to increase at the appropriate fixed rate.
-Mortality: Post-retirement mortality base tables: A suite of bespoke assumptions which reflect the characteristics of the Plan membership.
+Mortality: A suite of bespoke assumptions which reflect the characteristics of the Plan membership.
 The "VitaCurves" adopted will be based on pooled experience from occupational pension schemes as collated by Club Vita.
 They will make allowance for observed variations in mortality according to age, gender, reason for retirement (illness or normal health), pension amount, salary and postcode based lifestyle group.
-Pre-retirement mortality base tables: ANC00/AFC00 Future improvements in longevity will be assumed to be in line with the CMI model, with a long term rate of improvement of 1.5% for males and females.
+Future improvements in longevity will be assumed to be in line with the CMI 2020 model, with a long term rate of improvement of 1.5% for males and females.

-The financial statements on pages 26 to 40 do not take into account liabilities which fall due after the year end.
+The financial statements on pages 22 to 36 do not take into account liabilities which fall due after the year end.
 As part of the triennial valuation, the Scheme Actuary considers the funding position of the Plan and the level of contributions payable.